Georgia • 2026 Tax Year • Updated March 1, 2026

 What is the Georgia employer child care tax credit rate for 2026?

-Updated: Under HB 136 (signed May 2025), Georgia now offers 90% of operating costs (up from 75%) plus 100% of property purchase/construction costs (amortized 10% per year for 10 years).
-This is legally known as the "Employer's Credit for Providing or Sponsoring Child Care"โ€”not "Georgia Competes" (which is a different program).
+Under O.C.G.A. § 48-7-40.6, Georgia offers 75% of operating costs plus 100% of property purchase/construction costs (amortized 10% per year for 10 years).
+New under HB 136 (2025): A separate flat-rate subsidy credit of $1,000 (first year) / $500 (subsequent years) per employee for whom the employer covers at least $1,000 in child care costs.
+This is legally known as the "Employer's Credit for Providing or Sponsoring Child Care"—not "Georgia Competes" (which is a different program).

 Can my LLC or S-Corp use the Georgia credit on my personal taxes?

-Yesโ€”this is Georgia's biggest advantage!
+Yes—this is Georgia's biggest advantage!
 Unlike Florida or Alaska, Georgia explicitly allows these credits to pass through to personal income tax for S-Corp shareholders, LLC members, and partners.
-If your LLC spends $50,000 on child care, you can personally use the $45,000 credit (90%) to offset your personal Georgia income tax bill.
+If your LLC spends $50,000 on child care, you can personally use the $37,500 credit (75%) to offset your personal Georgia income tax bill.

 What is the 50% liability cap?